Gouverneur, New York

 The Town of Gouverneur contains a village named Gouverneur.
 The town is near the southwestern border of St. Lawrence County and is southwest of Canton, the county seat.

 History

 The region was first settled around 1805.

 The Town of Gouverneur was formed in 1810 from part of the Town of Oswegatchie (previously an area called "Town of Cambria").

+Like many other settlements in the county, the town's growth was hindered by the War of 1812, although rapid growth resumed soon after.

 In 1850, the community of Gouverneur set itself off from the town by incorporating as a village.

 The town economy was based in part on mining marble, talc, and zinc.

 The United States Post Office was listed on the National Register of Historic Places in 1989.